evanwill/_drafts/_notes/ubuntu-gnome.md

 `sudo apt install arc-theme numix-gtk-theme numix-blue-gtk-theme materia-gtk-theme numix-icon-theme papirus-icon-theme moka-icon-theme faba-icon-theme elementary-icon-theme pocillo-icon-theme`

 Other themes can be installed via PPA or manually.
-I like [Pop theme](https://github.com/pop-os/gtk-theme) (instructions in the middle of the readme).
+I like [Pop theme](https://github.com/pop-os/gtk-theme) (see instructions in the middle of the readme).

-You can also try out Ubuntu's new theme in development, Communitheme.
+Ubuntu 18.10+ ships with a new theme [Yaru](https://github.com/ubuntu/yaru) (formerly known as "communitheme").
-It is a little different, you install as a snap app `snap install communitheme`, then choose it as a session when you log in.
+You can also try it out in 18.04 by installing it as a snap app, `snap install communitheme`, then choose it as a session when you log in (click the little cog next to the password box).

 ## Get Extensions